BEST way to fly

 Most of our meetings will be held at our usual squadron meeting location: Wilson Air West, 932 Jubilee Road, in the main office conference room.

-We plan on getting your classroom training completed during the thirteen weeks of classes.
+We plan on getting your training completed during the twelve weeks of classes.
 Then, in the following weeks, we want to get you airborne to complete the qualification process in one of two ways:

 1. We will meet you at a SAREX, usually held on a Saturday, or a Saturday and Sunday, somewhere within 30-100 miles of Chattanooga, where you can participate and complete your two sorties.
 Or,